VoldeSec/PatchlessInlineExecute-Assembly/README.md

 # PatchlessInlineExecute-Assembly
 Porting of InlineExecute-Assembly to load .NET assembly in process but with **patchless AMSI and ETW bypass using hardware breakpoint**.

 Using hardware breakpoints for patchless bypass has multiple advantages over traditional patching techniques.
 Firstly, it avoids using widely-known APIs such as NtProtectVirtualMemory, which are closely monitored by security solutions.
-Secondly, hardware breakpoints do not require any modification to the files, which could be  detected by file integrity monitoring or EDR, resulting in a relatively stealthy approach.
+Secondly, hardware breakpoints do not require any modification to the files/memory, which could be  detected by file integrity monitoring or EDR, resulting in a relatively stealthy approach.

 Additionally, I have also rewritten the code to a standalone loader for wider usage: https://github.com/VoldeSec/PatchlessCLRLoader